Online fundraising is on the rise, and it’s the perfect time to update your fundraising strategy to include more virtual fundraising ideas.

 While you can simply run the virtual fundraising gala without any programming, you can consider suggesting a menu for everyone to cook, invite them to dress up, and join in for a virtual dinner party with a featured speaker!

 This is a great opportunity for people to still feel connected to you and to each other – see more info here on how to run your own UnGala event!

-Similar to a virtual race, you can set a virtual bikeathon!
+Similar to a race, you can set up a virtual bikeathon!

 For those who have an exercise bike at home, you can also encourage them to, set up their laptop or mobile camera and cycle together.

 This is best run as a peer-to-peer fundraiser as well, with participants seeking donations for the number of miles or hours they can cycle for.
 This can also be done in teams, so groups can fundraise together to increase the sense of community.

 If you’re struggling to think of content for a live stream fundraiser, a great option is to make it an awards ceremony.
 Awards ceremonies are a wonderful way to draw your community in by highlighting individuals who have made an impact.
 You can honor stellar volunteers, stand-out employees, or those doing work in the community.

 This is a great way to tell the story of your organization: how have these honorees upheld your mission and supported the work that you’re doing?
 Combine this with an Ungala for a stellar evening.

 Similar to a virtual race, you can make nearly any activity into a virtual event.
 Climb Out of the Darkness hosted a hike/climb for participants to raise money.